-A lot of animes are named with only kanas, which offers a good practice opportunity; read the name and then click on the link to see the poster; in many cases, the English name of the anime is very different from the Japanese one, though.
-Also, many posters have interesting fonts; reading the name from the poster is itself a challenge.
+Many animes are named with only kanas, which offers a good practice opportunity; also, their posters have interesting fonts so reading them is a challenge.
+Sometimes, the English name of the anime is very different from the Japanese one, though.
+Give a try to the following ones:

 Japanese has hundreds of onomatopoeias, and people use them all the time!
 They come in three flavors.
 Like English, we have descriptions for sounds of living beings, like dogs and cats, or people snoring; and for sounds of nature, like wind, or thunder.
-Unlike English, there is a third class that describes feelings and emotions, like ‘blushing’ or ‘sparkling’ [nihongomaster.com, Japanese101, samuraimeetups].
+Unlike English, there is a third class that describes feelings and emotions, like ‘blushing’ or ‘sparkling’ [Japanese101].

 Onomatopoeias are always written in kanas, sometimes in hiragana, sometimes in katakana.
 Some of the most common ones are: